 *Friday, May 15, 2020, 10am-2pm

 Islands and Estuaries…a Day Trip across the Lagoon!

 From Riviera Beach, hop on board the shuttle boat to Peanut Island.
 Adventure over the water to discover the beauty of this tiny tropical island.
 Travel back in time as you walk the trails of this unique 80 acre park…explore historic bunkers and learn about the island’s vibrant and colorful history.
 The crystal clear water of the estuary is a great place to discover the bounty of South Florida marine-life.
 Grab your masks and snorkels…don’t forget your nets…see what you can discover along the sandy bottom – crabs, conchs, sea stars and fishes may be hiding just below the surface.
 Get ready for adventure!
 Bring your water shoes, goggles and swim clothes as you climb aboard to experience Lake Worth Lagoon in Palm Beach.

 *This field trip has an added fee – per person for boat ride

 Before registering, please read, understand and agree to the Particulars/Terms & Conditions below…

 Nature Family Field Trip Particulars/Terms & Conditions

-- These trips require minimum of a two-week advance registration and payment.
+- These trips require advance registration and payment.